HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

   the same time as Bootstrap.
 - [**Material UI**](https://material-ui.com/) is an unofficial, community-created implementation of Google’s [Material Design](https://material.io/design).
-- [**Semantic UI**](https://semantic-ui.com/) is a sharp, simple library that seems to be struggling a bit to keep up with the times.
+- [**Semantic UI**](https://semantic-ui.com/) is a sharp, simple library that I've used in the past but that seems to be struggling a bit to keep up with the times.
 - [**Ant Design**](https://ant.design/) is a product of Ant Financial, which I gather is the PayPal of the Alibaba universe.
 It’s very widely used in China.

+## Design systems

-But this leaves the designer themselves without any guiderails every time they need to add something new --  they have to try to be consistent on their own.
-In a large codebase, maintaining that consistency carries a significant cognitive load, and it’s easy for things to diverge in lots of directions.
+The problem with UI component libraries like Bootstrap is that they leave the designer without any guiderails when they need to create completely _new_ components.

+In a large codebase, maintaining visual consistency carries a significant cognitive load, and it’s easy for things to diverge in lots of directions.
 Even with a world-class design team, you can end up with a lot of unwanted inconsistency.

 Adam Wathan [catalogs some
 examples](https://adamwathan.me/css-utility-classes-and-separation-of-concerns) of the crazy